Three-Strikes/Amethyst-HandsOn/content/_index.md

 ## Internal Link

-Try to create an internal link to the target page in this folder, after this horizontal rule.
+Try to create an internal link here.

----

 ## External Link

-Try to create an external link to google in the following sandbox space.
+Try to create an external link here.

----

 ## Button

-Try to create a button below this horizontal rule.
+Try to create a button link here.

----

 # Callout Creation

 ## Create a callout

-Try to create a callout **with a link** to the target page in this folder, after this horizontal rule.
+Try to create a callout **with a link** here.

----
+## Create a callout of a different type

+Try to create a callout with a different type here.

-## Create a "question" foldable callout
+## Create a foldable callout

-Try to create a question type foldable callout with a link to google in the following sandbox space.
+Try to create a foldable callout here.

----